Ming dynasty literature: Short story

 The chuanqi genre, a type of short story written in classical language, first gained popularity during the Tang dynasty.
-It experienced a revival in the 14th century with the publication of Qu You's Jiandeng Xinhua (New Stories After Snuffing the Lamp), which prominently featured supernatural elements.
+It experienced a revival in the 14th century with the publication of Qu You's New Stories After Snuffing the Lamp, which prominently featured supernatural elements.
 Li Zhen (1376–1452) also contributed to the genre with his collection Jiandeng yuhua (More Stories Written While Trimming the Lamp), which focused more on love stories.
 These two collections were considered to be of equal quality and were highly successful in the literary world.
 In the 15th century, Qu You's volume was banned due to the belief that it distracted young people from studying for exams.
 Despite falling into obscurity in China, the collections by Qu You and Li Zhen gained popularity in Japan during the 17th century and influenced writers who were drawn to the fantastical, such as Hayashi Razan and Ueda Akinari.

 Illustration of the Spectacles in Ancient and Modern Times, edition from around 1640–1644.

 During the late dynasty, there was a notable rise in the popularity of short stories written in the vernacular (known as huaben), largely due to the attention they received from scholars.
 One of the earliest collections was compiled by Hong Pian between 1541 and 1551, titled Qingping shantang huaben or Vernacular stories from the Qingping mountain hall, which contained six volumes of ten short stories each (although only twenty-nine have survived).
-However, it was primarily the works of Feng Menglong (1574–1646) and Ling Mengchu (1580–1644) that brought huaben to prominence.
+However, it was primarily the works of Feng Menglong and Ling Mengchu that brought huaben to prominence.